chrusty/devops-manifesto/Cassandra/Exercises/Exploring-the-storage-layer.md

 ### See some data get written to the disk
 You will now insert some test data and see that it gets written to the disk.
-Again, the CQL statements are run in “cqlsh”.
+Again, the CQL statements are run in "cqlsh".

 #### Insert test data